mark-naylor/Geophysical-Math-and-Comp-Methods-Solving-ODEs-Part-1/chapter1.md

 ```

 ---
-## Solving an other ODE using odeint
+## Solving a third ODE using odeint

 ```yaml
 type: NormalExercise